antonstefanov/rarg/README.md

 - **autocompletion** - fast and comprehensive autocompletion of commands, arguments and values
 - **sync** and **async** commands support
 - **sub commands** - you can easily define a whole tree of commands
-- **auto configuration validation** - you can validate your whole sub commands tree configuration with a single function call in your tests
+- **auto configuration validation** - you can validate your whole commands tree configuration with a single function call in your tests
 - **auto help generation**
 - **autocorrection**